 - Press and release the stop button to save the programming for the device in the remote’s memory.

-- Repeat steps one through seven for each additional device you wish to program.
+- Repeat steps 1-7 for each additional device you wish to program.

 If you don’t press the buttons correctly, you might mess up the syncing process.
 This is the main reason why it might take some trial and error to get the remote set up.